jamesheald/COIN/README.md

 ### Fitting the model to data

 The parameters of the COIN model are fit to data via maximum likelihood estimation.
-The data should be in vector form with one element per trial (use NaN on trials where adaptation was not measured).
+The data should be in vector form with one element per trial (use NaN on trials where adaptation is not measured).
 Pass the data to the model via the adaptation property.
 After the model parameters and the paradigm have been defined (see [Properties](#properties)), the negative log likelihood of the data can be estimated by calling the objective_COIN method on object obj:
 ```
 o = obj.objective_COIN;
 ```
 This method returns a stochastic estimate of the objective.
-It is stochastic because it is derived from simulations that are conditioned on random observation noise.
-To aid parameter optimisation, the variance of this estimate can be reduced by increasing the number of runs used to obtain it via the R property (this is best done in conjunction with [Parallel computing](#parallel-computing) to avoid prohibitively long runtimes).
+It is stochastic because it is calculated from simulations that are conditioned on random observation noise.
+To aid parameter optimisation, the variance of this estimate can be reduced by increasing the number of runs via the R property (this is best done in conjunction with [Parallel computing](#parallel-computing) to avoid prohibitively long runtimes).
 The estimate of the objective can be passed to an optimiser.
 An optimiser that can handle a stochastic objective function (e.g. [BADS](https://github.com/lacerbi/bads)) should be used.

 ### Inferring internal representations fit to adaptation data